Hamyt342/MyRepsForStudyC-/README.txt

-Еhis is my program, it simulates the economic system
+This is my programs, they are do different fonction.